andrew henderson menu

 Accessibility

 Four international airports connect Costa Rica with the rest of Central America.
-Juan Santamaría International Airport is the main one, offering flights to and from Europe, the Middle East, and the US.
+Juan Santamaría International Airport is the main one, offering flights to and from Europe and the US.

-Costa Rica also has an extensive network of local airports, with many of these boasting private jet facilities.
-Getting from coast to coast is a three-hour drive across improving roads.
+Costa Rica also has an extensive network of local airports, many of which boast private jet facilities.
+A coast-to-coast journey takes about three hours by car on well-maintained roads.

-Citizenship by naturalization is possible, though.
-However, it takes seven years.
+Citizenship by naturalisation is possible, but it takes seven years.
 Another downside is that you have to spend more than 183 days a year in Costa Rica for each of these seven years spent in the country.

 A New Passport

-If you do go the citizenship route, however, a Costa Rican passport gives you visa-free or visa-on-arrival access to 150 countries and territories.
-It ranks as the 30th best passport worldwide and strongest Central American travel document.
+If you do choose to go the citizenship route, a Costa Rican passport gives you visa-free, visa-on-arrival, or eTA (electronic Travel Authorisation) access to 143 countries and territories.
+This passport ranks 55th on the Nomad Passport Index and is one of the strongest travel documents in Central America.

 Education